imliuyzh/AntCatalog/server/README.md

 A file for handling wrong user request format (HTTP 422).

 ##### invalidRouteHandler.ts
-A file for handling errors where the location specified is not valid (HTTP 404).
+A file for handling errors where an invalid location is specified (HTTP 404).

 #### `/routes`
 ##### courseRouter.ts